Halloween for Pagans

 Altars are traditionally made for this day.
-In Mexico the Day of the Dead is celebrated on November 2nd.
-The families there (many Catholic) tend to make elaborate altars to honor those relatives no longer in the physical world.
-Many pagans also follow this ritual, only on Samhain.
+Many Pagan families tend to make elaborate altars to honor those relatives no longer in the physical world.
 Photos of the deceased, items they loved, and items which help in keeping their memories alive are all placed on the altar.
 Stories of the deceased loved ones are shared with the family.
 Many times ancestors are thanked for something special they have done or passed on to the family.

 It’s also not uncommon to put objects that represent the autumn season on the altar, such as pumpkins, fall leaves, hay, scarecrows, skeletons, jack-o-lanterns, and so forth.

-Another very popular Samhain tradition is that of dressing up.
+Another very popular Samhain tradition is that of dressing up as someone or something else.
+This is a mainstream tradition very popular on Halloween that continues to this day in some parts of the world, such as the United States.
 Children and adults both dress up.
-In the old days the Celts dressed up and danced around a bonfire.
+In the old days, the Celts dressed up and danced around a bonfire.
 This bonfire marked the start of the celebration of Samhain.
 People dressed up primarily as a means of honoring the dead.
-This wasn’t the only reason however.
+This wasn’t the only reason, however.
 It was believed that not all spirits that returned from the dead on Samhain were good spirits.
 To avoid being recognized people would dress up.
 This helped them to avoid the evil spirits and their trickery they would play on those that they could recognize.

 Since the day is a day to honor the dead it wasn’t uncommon for people to dance and tell stories about the cycle of life.
 Perhaps the most popular of these stories was the story of Persephone and the underworld.